Dates: 20-21/11/2019, Venue: Merton College, University of Oxford.

 We are welcoming abstracts for e-posters and short flash talks.

 If you wish to contribute your work, the deadline for abstract submission is October 15th, 2019.
-You DO NOT need to present an abstract to attend the conference.
+Note that you DO NOT need to present an abstract to attend the conference.

 Opening event – Public lecture

-We will precede the conference with an evening lecture from Professor Marcello Massimini aimed at the general public.
+We will precede the conference the day before with an evening lecture from Professor Marcello Massimini aimed at the general public.

 This will be held at 5.45pm on 20 November 2019 at the amazing venue of the Natural History Museum of the University of Oxford.

-It will be followed by a “Research Cafe” where you can discuss many different aspects of consciousness with researchers from the consortium over a drink.
+It will be followed by a “Research Cafe” where the public can discuss many different aspects of consciousness with researchers from the consortium over a drink.